quangdung/AMT-Project1/README.md

 # Known issues <a id="Known_issues"></a>

 1. We have a long time waiting when posting `observations` in parallel, due to control of concurrency.
-Posting 50 observations (5 sensors * 10 observations) could take 15 minutes to finish.
+Posting 50 observations (5 sensors * 10 observations) could take 15 minutes to finish, 15 observations (3 sensors * 5 observatons) could take 5 minutes.

 # Version <a id="Version"></a>